mjordan/introduction_to_relational_databases/README_teaching.md

 ## Licenses

-The text and images in this Git repostitory may be reused under the terms of the http://creativecommons.org/licenses/by/4.0/ license.
+Except where otherwise noted, the text and images in this Git repostitory may be reused under the terms of the http://creativecommons.org/licenses/by/4.0/ license.
 Scripts and other content in the `scripts` directory is in the public domain.

-## Providing your students with databases they can use during the tutorial
+## Providing your students with databases they can use

 This tutorial contains hands-on excersises in using databases, specifically, MySQL databases accessed via the [Adminer](http://www.adminer.org/) web-based management application, which provides full database administration functionality in a single PHP file.
-Instructors will need to provision a web server that can run MySQL and Adminer (any standard VPS or IaaS server can do that).
+Instructors will need to provision a web server that can run MySQL and Adminer (which any standard VPS or IaaS server can do).

 The createdbs.sh script provided in the `scripts` directory lets you create a set of MySQL databases and corresponding user accounts with full privileges on those databases.
 Feel free to modify it to suit your needs.